prayash106/APEC_8601/README.md

 ### Component 1:

 a)	Use SEALS to generate LULC maps for your country for 2030, 2035 and 2040.
 Do this for at least two different SSPs.
-### Country of choice: Taiwan (ISO code: TWN) - choose a small country to make analysis faster
+### Country of choice: Taiwan (ISO code: TWN) - choose a small country to make analysis faster.
 ### SSPs choice: The SSPs are framework that are used to develop new socio-economic scenarios to be sued in global climate change studies.
 Basically, there are five different SSPs (1-5) which narrate different socio-economic challenges to mitigation and adoption.
 For further reading, please refer [Popp et al. (2016)](https://www.sciencedirect.com/science/article/pii/S0959378016303399).
 For this analysis, I have choosen SSP1 and SSP5 -  where SSP1 describes a future pathway with comparatively low challenges for adaptation and mitigation but SSP5, on the other hand, represents high challenges to mitigation combined with low challenges to adaptation.
 Basically, under SPP1 we will be seeing strong regulation to avaoid environmental tradeoffs and in case of SSP5 we will see medium regulations.